takistakis/passata/README.md

 ## Autotype

-By running `passata autotype`, passata tries to find the entry that matches the active window's title, or prompt the user using dmenu if there are more than one matches or no matches at all.
-Then types the sequence that is specified in the `autotype` field of the entry.
+By running `passata autotype`, passata tries to find the entry that matches the active window's title.
+Specifically it looks for entries whose name or any string in the `keywords` field, is included in the title (case insensitive).
+If there are zero or more than one such entries, the user is prompted to choose the right one using dmenu.
+Finally the sequence that is specified in the `autotype` field of the chosen entry is typed using xdotool.

 This is supposed to be used by adding a keybinding for `passata autotype` to your window manager's configuration.

+The `keywords` field can contain a string or list of strings.

 The `autotype` field supports the following items: